sentinel-hub/collections/collections/soil-water-content/sandbox-data.md

 TODO: add links
 -->

-<p>The Soil Water Content (SWC) is the measure of the amount of water present in a unit volume of soil.
-It is typically expressed as a percentage and represents the ratio between the volume of water and the total volume of the soil.
-This Planetary Variable measures the water content of the soil almost daily with a spatial resolution of 100 m and 1000 m.
-It is not affected by clouds and has a long and consistent data record of more than 20 years.</p>

-<p>A collection of Soil Water Content for a limited area and time of interest is available with the CC-BY-SA license.</p>
+<p>This sandbox collection of Soil Water Content offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the CC-BY-NC license.</p>

 ## Collections